 As You Go About Picking Your Niche, be aware that some are more lucrative than others.
 If Your Blog’s Sole Purpose Is To Generate A Full-Time Income; Then Selecting A Niche That Pays Well; Goes Without Saying.

-It’s unlikely to bet lots of money in writing about obscure music genres; whereas A Blog About Business Practices, Could Be Far More Profitable!
+For Instance: It’s unlikely to bet lots of money in writing about obscure music genres; whereas A Blog About Business Practices, Could Be Far More Profitable!

-2.
+2. Conduct A Market Research

 Before Committing To A Niche, Do Some Market Research To Assess Its Profitability.
 Head To Google Trends And Plug In Niche-Related Keywords.